UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 9. Remove the resource group you just created from the public Azure.

-10. Create your Azure Stack environment.
+10. Create your Azure Stack Hub environment.

-11. Log in to your Azure Stack *Subscription* with administrator user credentials (needs to have **Owner** role).
+11. Log in to your Azure Stack Hub *Subscription* with administrator user credentials (needs to have **Owner** role).

-12. Assign the appropriate **Role** to your Azure application inside your Azure Stack *Subscription*.
+12. Assign the appropriate **Role** to your Azure application inside your Azure Stack Hub *Subscription*.

-13. Log in to your Azure Stack *Subscription* using the SPN account.
+13. Log in to your Azure Stack Hub *Subscription* using the SPN account.

-14. Create a new resource group using the SPN account in Azure Stack.
+14. Create a new resource group using the SPN account in Azure Stack Hub.

-15. Remove the resource group you just created from Azure Stack.
+15. Remove the resource group you just created from Azure Stack Hub.

-### Azure and Azure Stack SPN creation code
+### Azure and Azure Stack Hub SPN creation code

 <pre><code class="language-PowerShell"># Declare Variables
 $AppName = "<output form="appname" name="result" style="display: inline;">TestApp</output>"